tjpetz/NanoBLESensors/README.md

 ## History

+## 24 Sep 2020

+### IotCentral

+IoTCentral is now configurable via BlueTooth.
+The configuration is saved in flash memory and thus will survive a reboot.
+I've included a .lua script for BlueSee that will allow for simple configuration of the device.
+The statemachine is changed to support this capability.
+In general the system will be a bluetooth device and only when it needs to send a measurement to mqtt will it shutdown bluetooth and start Wifi.
+To operate this way all Wifi activites have been moved to the send_measurement state.
+In the send measurement state a check is made to see if a Central device is connected.
+If it is then we bypass sending the measurement as this would kill the central connection.

+A new class is added to manage the configuration settings via bluetooth.
+This is an improvement over the method used to managed the BLEPeripheral configuation via bluetooth.
+In a future revision I will convert the BLEPeripheral to use this new approach.

+I've added a small 128x32 OLED display to show basic state information.
+I've created a simple class wrapper for the display.
+It is in a very early state at this point in time and I expect to add several features in the near future.
+One of the current features is support for pages on the display.  the display can be advanced from page to page with a simple push button tied to an i/o pin.
+Pressing the button will cycle through the pages including a blank page that allows turning the display "off".

+### BLEPeripheral

+I've added a small 128x64 OLED display for status information.
+This does not yet implement the same class or paging capability I currently have on the IoTCentral device.

+I'm starting to experiment with this board running off a battery.
+Currently I use a 3.7v LiPo battery that feeds a boost converter to supply 5v to the VIN pin of the board.
+To track the charge of the battery I've added a simple voltage divider circuit controlled via a mosfet.
+The mosfet is trigger on and the voltage of the battery is then sampled via an analog input.
+The BatteryMonitor class has been created to measure the battery and expose the charge level via the standard BLE battery service.

+While I've include a .lua file for BlueSee to facilitate configuration this is not yet complete as it doesn't fully support the locking capability for the configuration.
+I will update this in the next release when I convert the configuration service over to mirror the IoTCentral's approach.

+### To Do

+The code is running and there significant changes.
+However, while everything works there are several key refactoring items I will progress in the next release.

+- Convert BLEPeripheral to use the IoTCentral's class approach for managing configuraition information.
+- Convert BLEPeripheral to use the display class created for IoTCentral.
+- Clean up and better encapsulate the state based activities in IoTCentral.
+- Refactor the OLED display class into a library.
+- Refactor the BatteryMonitor class into a library.

 ## 26 Jun 2020

 A bit of code cleanup in IoTCentral along with the addition of a watchdog timer.